 Create an account

-To register for an account, visit Helium Console and click Register.
+To register for an account, visit Helium Console and click Sign Up.

-During Registration, you'll be asked to provide an Organization name and a Team name.
+During registration, you'll be asked to provide an Organization name.
+For more information about Organizations go here.

 Confirm your account